 - In the event that the vehicle is stolen, it can share its location.

 - The owner can use an app to have the flash its headlights in the parking lot so that the car stands out.

 There are many interesting possibilities for a connected vehicle and we’re just beginning to explore them.

-The infrastructure supporting smart city initiatives like Intelligent Transportation Systems (ITS) will help connected vehicle systems to reach their full potential.
+The infrastructure supporting smart city and automotive IoT initiatives like Intelligent Transportation Systems (ITS) will help connected vehicle systems to reach their full potential.
 Today, these deployments use sensors, cameras and RFID readers to monitor intersections and roadways to identify congestion, automatically reroute traffic, identify distances to various destinations and update signage.